dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1515: Sexual orientation is not a matter of choice.
+### T1515: It is not a chosen or changeable trait.

 |Support|
 |---|